-"[T]here is a problem which requires to be addressed, but ... by far the best way of attempting to provide solutions is by means of legislation. ...
-It is at least arguable that permitting entirely unregulated third party funding, as was at issue in Persona, or the unregulated assignment of causes of action, as is at issue in this case, as a means of solving the problem of access to justice runs the real risk of creating more problems than it solves." (at paragraph 2.2).
+"[T]here is a problem which requires to be addressed, but...by far the best way of attempting to provide solutions is by means of legislation...lt is at least arguable that permitting entirely unregulated third party funding, as was at issue in Persona, or the unregulated assignment of causes of action, as is at issue in this case, as a means of solving the problem of access to justice runs the real risk of creating more problems than it solves." (at paragraph 2.2.)

 The joint report by the Irish Society for European Law and the EU Bar Association on litigation funding and class actions in Ireland strongly recommends that proper provision be made for litigation funding as it is an essential mechanism to access justice.
-The Kelly Report also clearly recognises the various issues to access to justice in Ireland and the potential impact thirdparty funding can have in this area.
-The Kelly Implementation Plan has provided for the introduction of a limited form of litigation funding for insolvency matters by 2024.
+The Kelly Report also clearly recognises the various issues to access to justice in Ireland and the potential impact third-party funding can have in this area

-In addition, on 13 September 2022, a non-legislative Resolution was adopted by the European Parliament recommending to the European Commission that after the Representative Actions Directive (2020/1828) becomes operational on 25 June 2023, a new directive should be proposed to establish common minimum standards for third-party litigation funding across the EU (see Legal Update, Commercial third-party litigation funding: European Parliament calls for minimum standards at EU level).
+In addition, on 13 September 2022, a non-legislative Resolution was adopted by the European Parliament recommending to the European Commission that after the deadline for the application by Member States of the Representative Actions Directive (2020/1828) on 25 June 2023, a new directive should be proposed to establish common minimum standards for third-party litigation funding across the EU (see Legal Update, Commercial third-party litigation funding: European Parliament calls for minimum standards at EU level).